July 18, 2019 Weather Forecast

 Puna

-This Afternoon: Showers likely.
+Overnight: Scattered showers.
+Mostly cloudy, with a low around 65.
+North northwest wind around 9 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

+Thursday: Showers likely, mainly after 1pm.
 Mostly cloudy, with a high near 82.
-Breezy, with a north northeast wind 10 to 15 mph, with gusts as high as 21 mph.
+Breezy, with a north northeast wind 9 to 15 mph, with gusts as high as 21 mph.
 Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Occasional showers.
-Low around 65.
+Thursday Night: Showers likely, mainly before 1am.
+Mostly cloudy, with a low around 65.
 North northwest wind 8 to 10 mph.
-Chance of precipitation is 90%.
-New precipitation amounts between a quarter and half of an inch possible.
+Chance of precipitation is 60%.

-Friday: Scattered showers, mainly before noon.
-Partly sunny, with a high near 82.
-North northwest wind 7 to 14 mph becoming northeast in the morning.
-Winds could gust as high as 18 mph.
-Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-This Afternoon: Isolated showers.
-Partly sunny, with a high near 88.
-Windy, with an east wind 16 to 26 mph, with gusts as high as 38 mph.
+Today: Isolated showers after 1pm.
+Increasing clouds, with a high near 88.
+Windy, with an east wind 15 to 20 mph increasing to 21 to 26 mph in the morning.
+Winds could gust as high as 38 mph.
 Chance of precipitation is 20%.

-Tonight: Isolated showers before midnight.
+Tonight: Isolated showers.
 Partly cloudy, with a low around 68.
 Breezy, with an east southeast wind 10 to 16 mph, with gusts as high as 22 mph.
 Chance of precipitation is 20%.

 Friday: Isolated showers after noon.
 Increasing clouds, with a high near 88.
 Windy, with a northeast wind 18 to 23 mph becoming north northeast 5 to 10 mph.
 Winds could gust as high as 32 mph.
 Chance of precipitation is 20%.